gradle/native-samples/README.md

 Hello, World!
 ```

-The build is configured to use the most recent revision from the source repository.
+The build is configured to use the most recent revision from the 'utilities-library' Git repository.
 To see this in action, you can edit a library source file and commit the change:

 ```
 > cd repos/utilities-library
-> edit src/main/swift/Util.swift # add to split() function: print("split: " + s);
+> edit src/main/swift/Util.swift # add to split() function: print("split: " + s)
 > git commit -a -m 'added some logging'
 > cd ../..
 > ./gradlew assemble